-The ARCWC further grants children who are permanently or temporarily deprived of their family environment for any reason the right to special protection and assistance.
-Arguably, this right includes the right to social protection, which may be interpreted to include informal workers' children who are under the age of 18.
-The Protocol to the ACHPR on the Rights of Women in Africa (2003), which has been ratified by 42 out of 55 African Union member countries, requires states parties to "establish a system of protection and social insurance for women working in the informal sector and sensitize them to adhere to it".
-The Protocol further requires states parties Sustainable Development Goals 2030.
-This is one of the main targets under Sustainable Development Goal 1.3, which aims to end poverty in all its forms everywhere. &lt;sup>22 Morocco is the exception.

-&lt;sup>23 ACHPR Para 81 &lt;sup>24 Art 18 of ACHPR &lt;sup>25 Art 25(1) of ARCWC &lt;sup>26 Art 13(f) of the Protocol to provide adequate, affordable and accessible health services - including information, education and communication programmes - to women, especially those in rural areas.
-Under the Protocol, states parties are also required to establish and strengthen existing pre-natal, delivery and post-natal health and nutritional services for women during pregnancy and while they are breast-feeding.
-Arguably, these provisions pertaining to women's health and reproductive rights are applicable to all women, including those working in the informal economy. \\\ The challenge with the existing AU instruments is that they deal with a limited range of social-protection issues or particular groups of people, whereas instruments that focus on social protection and cover a comprehensive range of issues are not ratifiable and cannot be binding on member states.
+The ARCWC further grants children who are permanently or temporarily deprived of their family environment for any reason the right to special protection and assistance.25 Arguably, this right includes the right to social protection, which may be interpreted to include informal workers' children who are under the age of 18.
+The Protocol to the ACHPR on the Rights of Women in Africa (2003), which has been ratified by 42 out of 55 African Union member countries, requires states parties to "establish a system of protection and social insurance for women working in the informal sector and sensitize them to adhere to it".26 The Protocol further requires states parties - 22 Morocco is the exception. - 23 ACHPR Para 81 - 24 Art 18 of ACHPR - 25 Art 25(1) of ARCWC - 26 Art 13(f) of the Protocol 21 Sustainable Development Goals 2030.
+This is one of the main targets under Sustainable Development Goal 1.3, which aims to end poverty in all its forms everywhere. to provide adequate, affordable and accessible health services - including information, education and communication programmes - to women, especially those in rural areas.27 Under the Protocol, states parties are also required to establish and strengthen existing pre-natal, delivery and post-natal health and nutritional services for women during pregnancy and while they are breast-feeding.28 Arguably, these provisions pertaining to women's health and reproductive rights are applicable to all women, including those working in the informal economy.
+The challenge with the existing AU instruments is that they deal with a limited range of social-protection issues or particular groups of people, whereas instruments that focus on social protection and cover a comprehensive range of issues are not ratifiable and cannot be binding on member states.
 It is therefore significant that the AU is in the process of adopting a Protocol on Social Protection.
 The adoption of the Protocol would mean that the AU would have a single binding instrument that addresses a broad range of social-protection issues.
 The Draft Protocol provides for the right to social protection that is available, accessible, adequate, affordable and transparent.
 The right applies to everyone in Africa, including all workers.
 It calls for states parties to establish a minimum social-protection package and commit to taking certain actions to ensure that informal workers have access to social protection through the following measures: - Inclusion in and adaptation of general schemes; - Adaption of contribution modalities, qualifying criteria and benefits; - Systems for women in the informal economy, including maternity and health protection; - Representation of informal workers' organizations in discussions; - Access to markets, progressive formalization, and the protection of informal workers' income.